sanjaypaltahill/monje-lab/README.md

 4. **Z-slice and Channel Handling**
    - All Z-slices are processed independently.
-   - For each Z-slice, every channel is stitched and saved as its own 2D TIFF.
+   - For each Z-slice, every channel is stitched and saved as its own 2D TIFF inside its channel subfolder.

 ---